-TRACK Workshop: Financial Analysis for Product Development and Research
+TRACK Workshop: Financial Analysis in Innovation

+You are an Innovation Leader and not an accountant.
 This workshop is designed to provide an introduction to the different types of financial calculations that are used in innovation.
 In it, the participants will learn essential tools such as calculating net present value and decision-and-risk analysis, as well as how to construct and analyze a financial business case.
 Critical applications such as sensitivity analysis, tornado diagrams, and real options analysis will be covered.
 The workshop will feature practical illustrations based on the real-world experiences of the instructor.
 The workshop will include hands-on break-out sessions that will give participants confidence in applying these concepts.
 Upon completion, participants will quickly be able to develop and present financial analyses that will augment their technical and strategic work, thereby creating more value for their organizations.